Community Advantage Program

-There are two tiers of CAPS survey datasets available for research use:
+There are two tiers of CAP Study datasets available for research use:

 - Tier 1 data is publicly available on the Carolina Digital Repository.
 This data includes deidentified survey datasets, annual collection reports, questionnaire specifications, and codebooks.

 - Tier 2 data is available via a collaborative data-sharing protocol.
-This data includes geographic components, matched supplemental data, mortgage origination and performance data, survey weights, and other additional variables generated by CCC researchers.
+This data includes matched supplemental data, mortgage origination and performance data, survey weights, limited geographic components, and other additional variables generated by CCC researchers.
 If you are interested in this data, please fill out this data request Letter of Interest.

 Key findings and recommendations are published in two book-length works based off of the Community Advantage Program.
 The first, Regaining the Dream: How to Renew the Promise of Homeownership for America’s Working Families (Brookings Institution Press, 2011), recounts the history of the U.S. housing finance system, which significantly expanded U.S. homeownership and helped build the American middle class but also excluded many Americans from accessing this key wealth-building tool.
 The second book, A Place Called Home: The Social Dimensions of Homeownership (Oxford University Press, 2017), is an analysis of the social impacts and non-financial effects of affordable homeownership.